Lake-friendly Landscaping

 • Paths to the water’s edge should be narrow and meandering.

-Click on the button above to explore a tool created by Nicole Ward, past Calhoun Fellow, to see how your shoreline property management decisions can affect water quality.
+Click on the button to the right to explore a tool created by Nicole Ward, past Calhoun Fellow, to see how your shoreline property management decisions can affect water quality.